• Ebook

 The Crust:

-• 3 Tablespoons coconut oil or butter
+• 3 tablespoons coconut oil or butter

 Instructions

-1. Melt coconut oil in a pan on medium-high heat.
+• Melt coconut oil in a pan on medium-high heat.
 Then add apples, cinnamon, nutmeg, and lemon zest.
 Cook for about 7 minutes until apples soften, stirring on occasion to prevent burning.

-2. Add maple syrup and cook for another 3 minutes, stirring consistently.
+• Add maple syrup and cook for another 3 minutes, stirring consistently.
 Then turn off the heat, add tapioca starch and stir to combine.
 The texture should be sticky and gooey without too much extra liquid.

-Using the Pie Iron:
+Using the Pie Iron

-• If bread is too small, patch the holes with additional pieces of bread.
+• Place a pat of butter/coconut oil on each side of the pie iron.
+Then place one large slice of bread across each side.
+If bread is too small, patch the holes with additional pieces of bread.
 Bread should fill the entire iron with the crust sticking out the side.

-• Make sure to maintain the proper positioning of the latch so it doesn’t break.
+• Add โ…“ to ยฝ cup of filling to one side.
+Then close the iron.
+Make sure to maintain the proper positioning of the latch so it doesn't break.
 If you have latches and hooks farther up the handle, make sure to secure these too.

-• The more you trim, the less likely your pie is to catch fire.
+• Use a knife to trim the bread outside of the iron.
+The more you trim, the less likely your pie is to catch fire.

-• We like to keep the irons just over the flames and open the pie iron after about 5 to 7 minutes to check for desired crispiness.
+• Roast over the fire for 5 to 10 minutes.
+We like to keep the irons just over the flames and open the pie iron after about 5 to 7 minutes to check for desired crispiness.
 I roast mine until golden brown.

-• Usually one side will loosen more easily (this becomes the top) and we use a metal spork to loosen the edges of the bottom.
+• Remove the pie and enjoy warm!
+Usually one side will loosen more easily (this becomes the top) and we use a metal spork to loosen the edges of the bottom.

 Notes